Is the Bible Pagan?

 And even before today's tree-huggers, even before we knew trees were soil retainers, moderators of the climate and air-cleaners for our pollution, early Pagans recognised the beauty of trees.
 They valued the protection from heat, wind and rain, they valued the wood for building and fuel, they valued the fruit to eat.
 Trees also die yet resurrect themselves from tiny seeds; especially if the tree seeds are given a ceremonial burial.

 Resurrection is natural.
 It appears everywhere we look in the cosmos.
 No wonder it features strongly in Paganism.
 (The sexually-confused Attis, for example, was resurrected as a pine tree.)

-The sun was certainly revered as a god.
-Every day it died and all went dark, but lo and behold, it rose again the next day and all was bright.
+Sun was certainly revered as a god.
+Every day it died and all went dark.
+Then lo and behold, it rose again the next day and all was bright.